ericsonga/APCSAReview/_sources/Unit10-Recursion/rParsonsPractice.rst

    :noindent:
    :adaptive:

    The following method should return the base multiplied power times.
 In otherwords, the base ^ power -- so exponent(2, 4) should return 16.
 But the blocks have been mixed up and include one extra block that is not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the Check button to check your solution.</p>
+Click the Check button to check your solution.
    -----
    public static int exponent(int base, int power)
    {